near/docs/docs/4.tools/near-api-js/faq.md

 - A `@view` method, named: `method_A_view`
 - A `@call` method, named: `method_B_call`

-In client-side constructor contract's, `@view` method names must be specified under `viewMethods`, and contract's `@call` method names must be specified under `changeMethods`.
+In a client-side constructor, the contract's `@view` method names must be specified under `viewMethods`, and contract's `@call` method names must be specified under `changeMethods`.
 If we mismatch between the types we will receive errors.